Locations and Pricing

 Pricing

-Payments are accepted through our confidential payment processing site.
-You can use a debit, credit card, or health savings account to pay.
+We accept payments through our confidential payment processing site.
+You can pay for your session using a debit card, credit card, or health savings account.

 $160 - Individual Therapy Session (55 minutes)